Child abuse scandal shocks Pakistan, families angry at police

-HUSAIN KHAN WALA, Pakistan Parents at the centre of a growing child abuse scandal in Pakistan accused police on Monday of failing to do enough to break up a paedophile ring in Punjab province, the prime minister's political heartland.
+HUSAIN KHAN WALA, Pakistan Aug 10 Parents at the centre of a growing child abuse scandal in Pakistan have accused police of failing to do enough to break up a paedophile ring in Punjab province, the prime minister's political heartland.

-Rubina Bibi says her 13-year-old son was a victim, but when she tried to file a report at the Ganda Singh Wala police station a month and a half ago, "the police station clerk told me to get lost and I was thrown out".

-"My son is in the videos, he is a victim," she said.
-"Our children were forced into this.
-They were humiliated.
-But the police are treating them like criminals."
+Accounts of abuse in the central Punjabi village of Husain Khan Wala were splashed across the front pages of Pakistani newspapers over the weekend, and Prime Minister Nawaz Sharif is expected to be questioned on the topic in parliament on Monday.

-Another mother, Shakila Bibi, said: "I went to the police station to file a complaint, but instead of registering a (report), they took my son into custody."
+"I went to the police station to file a complaint, but instead of registering a (report), they took my son into custody," said mother Shakila Bibi.
+The 15-year-old is still in jail, she added.

-If an inquiry found inadequate police work or complicity, the scandal could engulf the provincial government, headed by the brother of Prime Minister Nawaz Sharif.
+If an inquiry found inadequate police work or complicity, the scandal could engulf the provincial government, headed by the prime minister's brother.

 District Police Officer Rai Babar said the force would act decisively.